pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

  In terms of memory management, React outperforms Angular 2 by using three times less memory after pageload (15.30ms vs. 4.75ms) and two times less memory when adding new elements to the DOM ( 21.10ms vs 10.67ms).

- **Even though React is a clear winner, the results cannot be considered absolutely fair** because Angular 2 is still under development and the focus is not on optimizing the speed but rather fixing bugs and polishing features.
+ **Even though React is a clear winner, the results cannot be considered absolutely fair**.
+Angular 2 is still under development and the focus is not on optimizing the speed but rather fixing bugs and polishing features.
 # Cross-platform integration

 NativeScript vs React Native